 If you encounter performance issues during transport, you can refer to the following notes to help you out.

-- Note 1826141 – Transport cost too much memory and time when exporting
+- SAP Note 1826141 – Transport cost too much memory and time when exporting

-If you are looking for some utilities to help you faster your operations you can refer to the below information.
+If you are looking for some utilities to help optimize your operations you can refer to the below information.

 - Setting Offline: Using SE16 –> Table UJ0_PARAM_APP –> Enter Environment ID and Field AVAILABLEFLAG, then change the fetched Value to 0 to make the environment offline.

 2. You can set the target global parameter to ensure automatic environment offline.
 However, if is not recommended be utilized in Production system.